juxt/yada/dev/resources/user-guide.md

 A web API is a set of web resources that are accessed by clients, called _user agents_, using the HTTP protocol.
-Typically, a developer will build a web API to expose the functionality of a software system to users and other agents across the web.
+Typically, a developer will build a web API to make information available to users and machines across the web.

 HTTP is a large and powerful protocol — yada is a library that helps reduce the amount of coding required for meeting its requirements, while